petershin/liferay-learn/docs/dxp/latest/en/building-applications/objects/using-forms-with-objects.md

    ![Map all desired Object fields to the form fields.](./using-forms-with-objects/images/03.png)

 1. Design the form layout.
-See [Forms](../../process-automation/forms.md) documentation to learn more about designing forms.
+See [Forms](../../process-automation/forms.md) documentation to learn more about this process.

 1. Once you've finished designing the form, click *Publish* to finish form creation.